mayaanne/foundations/week-1/core-identity-and-values.md

 ## Gather Evidence
 1. Gather evidence to identify what your personal values are.
+The reflection gets you to examine and identify who you are at this point, this involves a self- evaluation and seeking feedback from two or three trusted friends, family, whanau, colleagues.
+This allows you to compare how you see yourself, with how others see you.

 Evidence might include: stories of how these values were demonstrated in practice; a testimonial/feedback from someone; an achievement you are proud; using a tool to help you surface and name the values most important to you; visuals or narratives that help you describe where your values came from; whakatauki or quotes that sum up your values; your review of learning